Fairfax County COVID-19 Public Health Emergency Response

-The size and scope of the COVID-19 pandemic has required state and local governments to rapidly scale up their capacity to respond effectively.
-In particular, this has included the efficient mobilization of a large new temporary workforce for surveillance, case investigation, contact tracing, outreach and wellness services, and other functions.
+The size and scope of the COVID-19 pandemic has required state and local governments across the U.S. to rapidly scale up their capacity to respond effectively.
+In particular, this has included the efficient mobilization of a greatly expanded workforce for surveillance, case investigation, contact tracing, outreach and wellness services, and other functions.

 In May 2020, Fairfax County Health Department in Virginia turned to IPHI to assist with swiftly building up its workforce capacity to respond to the pandemic (see the Health Department’s initial press release).
 Within less than a month, IPHI had recruited, employed and trained 80 new staff on behalf of Fairfax County.
 By the end of January 2021, IPHI had hired over 640.
 This new surge workforce includes case interviewers, contact interviewers, community health workers, epidemiologists, environmental health specialists, call center staff, wellness specialists, and over 50 response team managers.
 As the pandemic response has shifted to include an emphasis on COVID-19 vaccine access, some team members are also assisting with that component.
 More than half of IPHI’s deployed staff are people of color, and staff report speaking over 60 different languages.